Monday, June 17, 2013

 Some people want everything and then when they accumulate things, they don't feel as good as they thought they would feel.

-Jacques Lacan, a prominent figure in the field of psychoanalysis, introduced the concept of lack as a fundamental aspect of human existence.
+Jacques Lacan, a prominent figure in the field of psychiatry and psychoanalysis, introduced the concept of lack as a fundamental aspect of human existence.
 According to Lacanian theory, the human psyche is structured around the idea of a fundamental lack.
 This lack is not simply a physical or material absence but a symbolic and psychological void that profoundly influences an individual's well-being and sense of identity.
 Understanding the concept of lack and its impact is essential to grasp Lacan's complex ideas about the human psyche and its relation to well-being.

 The Mirror Stage: